The Confirmation Hearing

 Discuss Your Financial Reorganization with an Alabama Lawyer

 There are numerous potential pitfalls when you file for bankruptcy, which makes having an experienced lawyer important to you.
 Chapter 13 bankruptcy takes 3-5 years, and it is important to understand and commit to the plan that is confirmed.
 If you do not follow the plan, you will not obtain a bankruptcy discharge.
 An experienced bankruptcy attorney can guide you through the process of creating a proposed debt repayment plan in Alabama and advocate on your behalf at a confirmation hearing.
-Grainger Legal Services represents clients in South-Central Alabama from our offices located in Montgomery, Prattville, and Troy.
+Grainger Hawley & Shinbaum, LLC represents clients in South-Central Alabama from our offices located in Montgomery, Prattville, and Troy.
 Call us at (334) 260-0500 or contact us online to schedule a free consultation.

 Attorney Charles Grainger